-Exceptional cases of interstitial lung disease, especially with long term therapy.
+Exceptional cases of interstitial lung disease, especially with long term therapy (see section 4.4).

-The reporting rates for rhabdomyolysis, serious renal events and serious hepatic events (consisting mainly of increased hepatic transaminases) is higher at the 40 mg dose.

-Paediatric population: Creatine kinase elevations >10xULN and muscle symptoms following exercise or increased physical activity were observed more frequently in a 52-week clinical trial of children and adolescents compared to adults.
+The reporting rates for rhabdomyolysis, serious renal events, and serious hepatic events exercise or increased physical activity were observed more frequently in a 52-week clinical trial of children and adolescents compared to adults (see section 4.4).
 In other respects, the safety profile of rosuvastatin was similar in children and adolescents compared to adults.